DZBohan/heart_failure_survival_prediction/<font color=#53AB90>Heart Failure Survival Prediction<-font>.md

 ## <font color=#FFA689>4.
 Feature Selection</font>

 There are 7 continuous features and 5 categorical features in this dataset.
-First, let's focus on the feature of time.
+First, let's focus on the feature of <font color=#53AB90>time</font>.
 This feature is patients' follow-up period.
 The entire data collection lasted for more than 9 months.
 Let's first look at the distribution of this feature.

 ```
 color=["#8cc7b5","#ffc7b5"]